Micotil (Canada)This page contains information on Micotil for veterinary use.

 HOW SUPPLIED: Micotil is supplied in multidose amber bottles containing 300 mg of tilmicosin activity per mL.

-Elanco, Micotil and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Micotil, Elanco and the diagonal bar logo are trademarks of Eli Lilly and Company or its affiliates.

 RESEARCH PARK CENTRE, 150 RESEARCH LANE, SUITE 120, GUELPH, ON, N1G 4T2